 There’s no denying that sustainability can be a complex topic, but the aim is really quite simple.
 In essence, it’s about ensuring that the world can meet its needs both today and in the future.
 This all boils down to maintaining continual balance and stability of environmental, social and economic factors.

 This approach has major implications for the way businesses make decisions and measure progress.
 In short, it means the old rulebook must be rewritten.
 The traditional single bottom line is just the tip of the iceberg.
-A business’ true worth is seen in the value it adds (or destroys) across each of the Three Ps.
+A business’ true worth is seen in the value it adds (or destroys) across each of the three pillars in Elkington’s Triple Bottom Line.

 At Sourceful, this definition of sustainability sits at the core of everything we do, both for ourselves and for our clients.
 We believe in honesty and transparently assessing our progress against all three pillars, aiming to deliver benefits for at least two without negatively impacting the other.
 But what does this look like in action?

 When thinking of sustainability, the environment will often be the first thing that comes to mind.
 This is with good reason, as the very public pressures of things like climate change, resource availability and waste disposal mean that this pillar receives a huge amount of attention.
 It’s also a crucial area for business.
 Emissions, waste, energy use, water consumption – these are just some of the vital factors that require careful consideration.
-But there are far more besides: businesses can add value through schemes like reforestation or carbon capture; in some cases, the business model itself can create net gains for the environment by bringing new inventions and innovations to market.
+But there are far more besides.
+A truly sustainable business can add value through schemes like reforestation or carbon capture; in some cases, the business model itself can create net gains for the environment by bringing new inventions and innovations to market.

 For us, this is a major focus.
 We run a global supply chain, so our potential impact spreads far and wide.
 We take steps at every opportunity to assess and minimise the consequences of our activity as well as our clients’.
 Whether this is prioritising sea freight over air, sourcing the most sustainable materials or offering expert consultation, each decision is informed by its effect on the natural world that we all share.
 With Sourceful Climate, we’re building on these mitigation activities to take direct action on climate change, and our clients are joining us.
-We’ve partnered with three leading carbon-capture experts to support pioneering projects that are permanently removing CO2 from the atmosphere.
+We’ve partnered with three leading frontier carbon removal projects to support them in making high-quality carbon removal accessible.

 The environment is clearly crucial, but so are the people who live within it.
 A happy, healthy community is at the heart of any successful organisation.
 This is all about how a business sits within its wider community.
 How does it contribute to it?
 Is it a good neighbour?